History of Zakynthos: Siege of Koroni (1532)

-However, a few years later, with the outbreak of the Venetian-Turkish war of 1537–1540, the foreign policy of Venice changed.
-On 8 February 1538, Venice entered into a treaty with Charles V and the Papacy against the Ottoman Turks.
-And so on 28 February that same year, Venice invited the Zakynthian exiles back to Zakynthos and gave them their freedom requiring their services to protect the island from possible Ottoman attacks.
+With the outbreak of the Venetian-Turkish war of 1537–1540, the foreign policy of Venice changed.
+In February 1538, Venice entered into a treaty with Charles V and the Papacy against the Ottoman Turks.
+Later that month, Venice invited the Zakynthian exiles back to Zakynthos and gave them their freedom requiring their services to protect the island from possible Ottoman attacks.